torquefi/torque_docs/docs/overview/02_boost.md

 ## Vehicles

 Vehicles are Boost Managers which aggregate automated saving strategies.
-For example, the `BoostBTC` vehicle aggregates the strategies of `GMXV2BTC` and `UniswapBTC` to generate yield as a result of fees collected.
+For example, the `BoostBTC` vehicle aggregates the strategies of `GMXV2BTC` and `UniswapBTC` to generate diversified yield as a result of fees collected.
 When assets are deposited to a vehicle, the vehicle allocates and deposits these into the underlying vaults.

 ## Child Vaults